All Posts

 Molds

 Creating custom molds is a common way to leverage the benefits of SLA 3D printing to produce highly detailed custom parts without having the 3D printing parts come into direct contact with food.
-While SLA 3D prints aren’t suitable for directly molding foods, SLA 3D printers are perfect tools to create mold negatives, which can be vacuum formed using food safe plastic.
+While SLA 3D prints aren’t suitable for directly molding foods, (SLA) resin 3D printers are perfect tools to create mold negatives, which can be vacuum formed using food safe plastic.

 The tools and techniques for creating 3D printed food molds are easy to master, and the results are often stunning.